Morris Middle School (2022)

 Overall enrollment showed a significant decline in sixth grade during the 2017-2018 school year, which led to staffing changes.
 However, the percentage of Special Education students and Limited English Proficient students in sixth grade remained the same.
 You will notice increases in both the math and reading data the following year, because with the staff changes, we were able to create a culture of collective responsibility and attribute the gains to the power of these teams collaborating and intervening for students as a team rather than individually.
 The percentage of students in special populations continued to show growth since the 2018-2019 school year.

 Both sixth grade reading and math teams experienced turnover and movement at the end of the 2017-2018 school year.
 In the 2018-2019 school year, our 6th grade math team consisted of four first year teachers and one veteran.
 We focused on building capacity through school wide systems of intervention and by-student-by-standard Tier II instruction for students in need, twice weekly collaborative team meetings and mentorship of our new teachers and we were able to maintain achievement levels.

 Additionally, we have seen a rise in the number of LEP students including those identified as "new-comers" enroll at Morris Middle School.
 These students enter US schools for the first time in 5th or 6th grade and typically speak Spanish or Vietnamese.
 In Texas, fifth grade students can take their assessment in Spanish.
 However, in sixth grade, students must test in English regardless of their language proficiency level.
 We work to improve phonological awareness, fluency, and comprehension of our first year LEP students in fifth grade knowing they will test in English in sixth grade.

-Due to retirements and relocations, we have six new members on our math and reading teams.
+Due to retirements and relocations, we have four new members on our math and reading teams.
 We have focused our training in the PLC model and used time to immerse our new members in the campus All Means All philosophy.
 We are excited to see the continued positive impact this mindset has on student success.